mksambell/band_website_hot_gin_swing/TESTING.md

 ### Lighthouse

-The site was tested with [Lighthouse], one of Google Chrome's developer tools.
+The site was tested with [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview), one of Google Chrome's developer tools.

 The initial test of the home page for mobile device, gave the following result: